 Professor WU Chi-yuen Justin obtained his medical degree at The Chinese University of Hong Kong with Distinction in Medicine in 1993.
-He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung, Vice-Chancellor of the Chinese University.
+He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung.
 In 2000, he pursued advanced gastrointestinal motility training in Royal Adelaide Hospital as supported by the Croucher Foundation Fellowship.
 In the same year, he became the youngest candidate who was conferred Doctor of Medicine in the Chinese University.

 Professor Wu was among the first group of volunteer doctors who participated in the “Dirty Team” of Prince of Wales Hospital during the SARS outbreak.
 He treated over 200 SARS patients in Alice Ho Miu Ling Nethersole Hospital, Tai Po Hospital, and Princess Margaret Hospital during the peak of SARS outbreak in early April 2003.

 Professor Wu joined CUHK as an associate professor in 2006 and was then promoted to professor in 2009.
 He was appointed Associate Dean (Clinical) in 2013 and then Associate Dean (Development) in 2014 and Associate Dean (Health System) in 2021 of Faculty of Medicine.
 He is currently the Chairman of CUHK Medical Services, the only university-owned private teaching hospital in Hong Kong.
 He is the founding director of Asia’s first “Global Physician-Leadership Stream” (GPS), which pioneers the development of medical leadership for medical undergraduates in CUHK, and the founding director of Hong Kong Institute of Integrative Medicine with the mission of fostering cooperation between Western and Chinese medicine in the healthcare system.
 As a devoted teacher, Professor Wu was awarded “The Vice Chancellor’s Exemplary Teaching Award” (2009), “Master Teacher” (2012), “Education Award” (2014), and five “Teacher of the Year” Awards (2006-2011) by the Faculty of Medicine in recognition of his contribution to medical education.
 He is also the Fellow of Royal College of Physicians and American Gastroenterological Association.